 What are the Signs of Physical Elder Abuse?

 Throughout the United States, thousands of seniors suffer abuse at the hands of caregivers.
 Seniors are abused by family members who provide care, by home health aides, and by nursing home staff members.
 Abuse can take many forms, including physical abuse, emotional abuse, sexual abuse, and financial abuse.
-All of the different types of abuse can have serious physical and mental consequences for vulnerable seniors.
+All of the different types of abuse can have serious physical and mental consequences for vulnerable seniors and nursing home residents.

 When abuse occurs, California and federal laws provide protection to victims.
 California Welfare and Institutions Code includes the Elder Abuse and Dependent Adult Civil Protection Act, which is found in Sections 15600 – 15675 and which establishes the definition of elder abuse and the civil remedies available to victims.
 Unfortunately, many cases of abuse are never reported and many seniors do not take action because some seniors are not able to speak up for themselves or they do not know who to turn to for help.

 No senior deserves to be victimized, and family members, friends, and other caregivers should be aware of signs that abuse is occurring.
 If you suspect abuse, the Contra Costa County elder abuse lawyers at Evans Law Firm, Inc. should be consulted as soon as possible to provide advice on how to take appropriate action, including reporting the abuse and filing a civil claim to recover compensation for losses.